flavio-a/HK-Route-Notes/All Skills (1.4.3.2+ iBaldur).md

 - Get Shade Cloak, Save & Quit to skip animation

 ## Abyss Shriek
-- Do early control (after selecting the save hold up and mash dreamnail)
+- Do early control (after selecting the save and the screen fades to black completely, do 3 nail timings and CDash on the 3rd input)
 - Go all the way left
 - Get at least 3 hits of soul
 - Get shriek

 ## Great Slash
 - Tendinitis/Abyss Climb
-- Get 6 soul on the way
+- Get 3 soul on the way
-- Fireball the wall before hidden station stag & firebell (-300 geo)
+- Cyclone the wall before Hidden Station Stag & firebell (-300 geo)
-- 2 UP/DOWN(doesnt matter) to greenpath & bench
+- 2 UP/DOWN(doesnt matter) to Greenpath & bench
 - Go down towards Great Slash gauntlet
 - Do gauntlet, collect Great Slash